wp-plugins/terms-of-use-2/readme.txt

 * Option to require terms agreement on comment form in WordPress version 2.9 and above.
 * Option to clear all agreement dates when the terms are changed so users will need to reaccept terms.
 * Option to show agreement date on profile.
-* Shortcode [terms-of-use] for use in pages or posts for WordPress version 2.8 and above.
+* Shortcode `[terms-of-use]` for use in pages or posts
 * Select a front-end page to protect.
 If user is not logged in, a cookie will be set when terms are accepted.

 Feedback, requests, and donations are welcome!

 == Installation ==
-1. Upload `terms-of-use` folder to the `/wp-content/plugins/` directory
+1. Upload `terms-of-use-2` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu
 3. Go to the 'Settings' menu and select 'Terms of Use' to customize settings.
 4. Users can view the terms under the 'Dashboard' menu.
 5. Use shortcode [terms-of-use] in pages or posts to avoid duplication of content.
-(Requires WordPress version 2.8)
 6. WPMU: Same as above except go to the 'Site Admin' menu and select 'Terms of Use' to customize settings.

 == Screenshots ==